OpenRailAssociation/osrd-website/content/docs/reference/design-docs/train-sim-v3/driving-instruction.en.md

 - it allows expressing requirements on what constraints need to be enforceable
-- it greatly simplifies the process of validating constraint semantics: instead of having to validate interactions between every possible type of constraints, we only have to validate that the semantics of each constraint type can be transfered to the abstract constraint type
+- it greatly simplifies the process of validating constraint semantics: instead of having to validate interactions between every possible type of constraints, we only have to validate that the semantics of each constraint type can be transferred to the abstract constraint type

 We decided to explore the possibility of keeping constraint types distinct in the external API, but lowering these constraints into an intermediary representation internally.
 We found a number of downsides:

 - the public simulation API would still bear the complexity of dealing with many constraint types
 - there would be a need to incrementally generate internal abstracted constraints to support the incremental API